Covariant canonical gauge theory of gravitation for fermions: Canonical transformation framework

 \subsection{Including spinors and the canonical transformation of the gauge field \texorpdfstring{$\ho\indices{^i_{j\mu}}$}{[omega]}}

 In the second step the newly introduced gauge field $\ho\indices{^i_{j\mu}}$, defined in Eq.~(\ref{g-ham1}), will be treated as an internal quantity.
 The action functional~(\ref{action-integral2}) must then be extended to also include the pertaining momentum field, i.e.\ the tensor density $\hoc\indices{_i^{j\mu\nu}}$ conjugate to the gauge field $\ho\indices{^i_{j\mu}}$.
+Moreover, we simultaneously introduce spinor fields as the source of gravitation.
 Taking this into account, and substituting the scalar field by a complex spinor field $\psi$ with the given Hamiltonian $\tilde{\HCd}_{\mathrm{D}}$, extends the action integral to:

 The task is now to determine the gauge Hamiltonian $\tilde{\HCd}_{\mathrm{Gau}_2}$ that renders the action~(\ref{action-integral3}) diffeomorphism-invariant.
 In other words, $\tilde{\HCd}_{\mathrm{Gau}_2}$ is supposed to make the integrand of~(\ref{action-integral3}) into a world scalar density.
 The generating function~(\ref{def:F3_Lorentzandchart}) must then be extended to define in addition the spinor and the gauge field transformation from Eq.~(\ref{eq:omegatransform1}):